Accent Reduction Online - Get Rid of Your Accent Now

 You can see the different tones of the IPA in the picture with the other symbols I showed you earlier.

-The simplest way (in my opinion) to indicate a tone is to put a symbol above the phonetic character.
+The simplest way (in my opinion) to indicate a tone is to put the symbol above the phonetic character.

 Alternatively, you can indicate it by writing the appropriate symbol to the right of the syllable that the tone affects.

-Here's an example of two transcriptions representing the same word in Vietnamese:
+Here's an example of two possible transcriptions representing the same word in Vietnamese: